 Viruses are funny things.
 So small that they won’t appear on all but the most powerful microscopes, yet powerful enough to bring down the mightiest of humans.
-What’s even stranger is the fact that they can be so different from one another; from a (relatively) harmless cold to a life-changing HIV infection, it begs the question – what makes a virus so unique?
+What’s even stranger is the fact that they can be so different from one another; from a (relatively) harmless cold to a life-changing HIV infection to the recent coronavirus pandemic, it begs the question – what makes a virus so unique?

 First things first, not all viruses look the same.
 Some are ball-shaped, some are cylindrical and others are formed by a combination of shapes.
 The latter often look like the Apollo moon lander, with spindly legs and a pod at the top.
 Despite first impressions, this shape isn’t a good indicator of how dangerous a virus is, in fact simple is sometimes more effective – just take a look polio, a tiny sphere shaped virus that caused lifelong disability in the UK as recently as the 1960s.